-At June 30, 2020 we continued to generate revenues from product sales of Firdapse[®].
-We expect these revenues to fluctuate in future periods based on our sales of Firdapse[®].
-At June 30, 2020 and June 30, 2019, we did not generate revenues under our collaborative agreement with Endo.
-We expect our revenues from the collaborative agreement to fluctuate in future periods based on our collaborator's ability to meet various regulatory milestones set forth in such agreement.
+At September 30, 2020 we continued to generate revenues from product sales of Firdapse® in the U.S. We expect these revenues to fluctuate in future periods based on our sales of Firdapse®.
+Although we received approval from Health Canada on July 31, 2020, for Firdapse® for the symptomatic treatment of LEMS, as of September 30, 2020, the Company has not launched Firdapse® in Canada.
+At September 30, 2020 and September 30, 2019, we did not generate revenues under our collaborative agreement with Endo.
+We expect our revenues from the Endo collaborative agreement to fluctuate in future periods based on our collaborator's ability to meet various regulatory milestones set forth in such agreement.
+At September 30, 2020, we generated revenues of \$150,000 from up-front fees earned under a collaborative agreement with KYE.
+We expect our revenue from the KYE collaborative agreement to fluctuate in future periods based on our collaborator's ability to market and sell Firdapse® in Canada.